What Are Sleep Terrors?

 Pediatric Sleep Apnea

-Snoring, mouth breathing, pauses, frequent microarousals; can precipitate parasomnias; polysomnography diagnoses
+Snoring, mouth breathing, pauses, frequent microarousals; can precipitate parasomnias; diagnosed by polysomnography

 Separation Anxiety